SbeckfordCraig/Configure-Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/59aac0de-6cf0-490e-a7d6-413684feebc7)

-once you change from dynamic to static make sure you click save at the bottom
+Oncce you ccchange ip settings from dynamic to static make sure you click save
----

-### 3. Configure Static Private IP for the Domain Controller
-- Navigate to the **Networking tab** of the Domain Controller VM in Azure.
-- Set the **Network Interface Card (NIC)** private IP address to **Static** to ensure consistent connectivity.

 By following these steps, you will have a functioning Domain Controller (`DC-1`) and Client VM (`Client-1`) ready for further Active Directory configuration in a controlled Azure environment.